gvwilson/sensibleadventures/arecibo/arecibo.md

 The watchman draws a line across his log book and passes it to the astronomer to be initialed.
-"And there was a---a *person* here to see you earlier, sir."
+"And there was a *person* here to see you earlier, sir."

 "Oh?
 What kind of person?"
 the astronomer asks,
 checking his watch.
-Twenty-eight minutes until sundown, another hour after that until they could start taking photographs, and the sky was still clear.
+Twenty-eight minutes until sundown, another hour after that until they could start taking photographs.

 The watchman looks uncomfortable.
 "A Negro, sir."
 Well dressed.
 Might have been a veteran, sir.
 Had quite the scar."
-He brushes his fingers across his scalp.

 Edwin Hubble purses his lips.
 "Whatever did he want?"

 The watchman clears his throat.
-Simms, Hubble thinks, his name is Simms, he saw action in France.
 "He wanted to look at your pictures, sir."

 Hubble blinks.
 "Not through the telescope?"
-The newly-completed Hooker Telescope has been something of a magnet for sightseers from Pasadena or Los Angeles.
+The newly-completed Hooker Telescope has been something of a magnet for sightseers from Pasadena and Los Angeles.

 "No sir," Simms says stolidly.